 If you want to truly learn the patterns, add a second or third camera.
 This setup will tell you the exact location of the game when you’re prepared to hunt.

 The Campark T45 Trail Game Camera

-The Campark Trail T45 Game Camera is the best trail camera under 100.
+As per my research and popular choice, the Campark Trail T45 Trail Camera is the best trail camera under 100.
 This trail game camera offers the best features in the mid-price range.
 It features a 14MP resolution, night vision, and 0.3s trigger speed.

 The T45 is great for wildlife monitoring and tracking animals for hunting.
 It can also serve as a home monitor to improve security.
 If you have a farm, this camera can help monitor the place to keep away the stray animals and strangers.